IGA-LBM: Isogeometric lattice Boltzmann method: Isogeometric analysis

-\paragraph{Non-Uniform Rational B-splines (NURBS)} While B-splines provide a flexible and efficient basis for geometric modeling and numerical analysis, they have a fundamental limitation: they cannot exactly represent conic sections such as circles, ellipses, and hyperbolas.
-To overcome this limitation, NURBS extend B-splines by introducing additional weight parameters that allow for the exact representation of these curves.
-NURBS have become the standard for geometric representation in CAD and are widely adopted in IGA due to their enhanced flexibility and accuracy.
+\paragraph{Non-Uniform Rational B-splines (NURBS)} While B-splines provide a flexible and efficient basis for geometric modelling and numerical analysis, they cannot exactly represent conic sections such as circles, ellipses, and hyperbolas.
+Non-uniform rational B-splines (NURBS) remove this limitation and have become the standard for geometric representation in CAD, and are widely adopted in IGA for their flexibility and accuracy.